Jonathanjordan21/tiket.com-scraper/README.md

-# tiket.com-scraper
-tiket.com reviews scraper for educational purposes
+# Web Scrap Reviews Data from Tiket.com

 ## WARNING
-### Scraping on any website without permission is ilegall!
+### Scraping on any website without permission is illegal!
-### This is just a demo application, not intended for comercial purposes
+### This is just a demo application, not intended for commercial purposes

+## Tech stack / libraries :
+- streamlit
+- selenium
+- nltk
+- wordcloud
+- seaborn
+- matplotlib
+- pandas